 6. Data management plan (DMP)

-With the help of a data management plan, you can perceive the entire life cycle of the research data, i.e., where the data comes from and what happens to the data in the different stages of the research.
-It guides the researcher to plan the use of the data in every stage of the research project.
+With the help of a data management plan, you can perceive the entire life cycle of your research data, i.e. where the data comes from and what happens to the data in different stages of the research.
+The DMP guides you in planning the use of the data throughout the research project.

-Data management of each research project should be planned, and a data management plan created before the project starts.
-It is important to update the DMP as things become more specific or change as the research progresses.
+Data management of each research project should be planned before the project starts, which is also when data management plan should be created.
+It is important to update your DMP as things become more specific or change as the research progresses.

 The content and structure of the DMP may vary, for example, according to the requirements and instructions of the funder.